New music tourism series centered in Rogers

 ROGERS, Ark.
-(KFTA) — A new music tourism series highlighting local musicians premieres Saturday night at the Arkansas Arts Academy High School in Rogers.
+(KNWA) — A new music tourism series highlighting local musicians premieres Saturday night at the Arkansas Arts Academy High School in Rogers.

 Visit Rogers debuts Amplify, the new streaming series which follows musicians as they rediscover their roots, inspiration and the places that made their journey possible.